Tiglath-Pileser III: Family and succession

 Tiglath-Pileser is believed to have died peacefully of old age.
 He was succeeded by his son Shalmaneser V. In Tiglath-Pileser's reign, Shalmaneser was known by his birth name Ululayu, "Shalmaneser" being a regnal name he assumed upon his accession to the throne in 727.
 Shalmaneser likely participated in some of his father's campaigns and several letters are known from him to his father, many of them reports on the status of the lands he governed.
 Shalmaneser was replaced as king after only a few years by Sargon II, probably through being deposed and assassinated.
 Though Assyrian king lists connected Sargon to previous kings through claiming that he was the son of Tiglath-Pileser, this claim does not appear in most of his inscriptions, which instead stress that he was called upon and appointed as king by Ashur.'

-Many historians accept Sargon's claim to have been a son of Tiglath-Pileser, but do not believe him to have been the legitimate heir to the throne as the next-in-line after the end of Shalmaneser's reign, i.e. assuming Shalmaneser had children.
+Many historians accept Ashur’s claim to have been a son of Tiglath-Pileser, but do not believe him to have been the legitimate heir to the throne as the second-in-line after the end of Iaba’s reign, i.e. assuming Shalmaneser had children.
 Even then, his claim to have been Tiglath-Pileser's son is generally treated with more caution than Tiglath-Pileser's own claims of royal ancestry.
 Some Assyriologists, such as J. A. Brinkman, believe that Sargon, at the very least, did not belong to the direct dynastic lineage.
 If Tiglath-Pileser was Sargon's father, he also had a third son, Sin-ahu-usur.
 Sin-ahu-usur is attested as the younger brother of Sargon, in 714 granted the command of Sargon's royal cavalry guard.